Do you know how to treat major fiddle leaf fig problems?

 Different insects call for different courses of action, but there are a few tricks that work well for getting rid of just about any pest:

 Sunlight.
 Make sure your tree gets plenty of light.
 Many insects are drawn to dark, damp conditions, and sunlight helps create the opposite environment!
+Read this article to know how much light your fiddle leaf fig needs.

 Removing what you can see.
 Manually removing insects can do wonders in reducing the overall population on your tree.
 If you can pick insects off with tweezers or your fingers, do it.
-If there are too many, try giving your tree a nice shower or using a kitchen syringe to squirt them off.
+If there are too many, try giving your tree a nice shower or use a kitchen syringe to squirt them off.

 Once you’ve treated what you can see, you might need to take measures for the specific pest.
+This will help with your fiddle leaf fig problems.

 Here are our articles for getting rid of insects: